109 Gold Ave. SW, Albuquerque, NM

 You can get more information about General Operating Support Grants by scrolling up to Resources for Determining Eligibility in the Eligibility Guide section of this page.
 Here, you can download the “McCune Foundation's Grantmaking Overview.”

-For information about Discretionary Grants, click on the FAQ tab that precedes the Eligibility Guide section of this page.
+For information about Discretionary Grants, click on the FAQ box above the Eligibility Guide section of this page.
 Then click on “How can I apply for a discretionary grant?”

 A Foundation priority is to create and expand the economic base in New Mexico and to view its grant making through an economic development lens whenever possible, in particular supporting programs and organizations that seek to foster entrepreneurship across sectors.
 The Foundation also supports programs and initiatives that support and help drive growth in family assets across the diverse communities of the state, enabling a broader base of economic stability for our families.

-The arts have traditionally played a significant role in the culture and history of New Mexico and continue to contribute substantially to the state’s economy and civic life.
-The Foundation supports efforts to build and diversify audiences for arts and culture, particularly programs and organizations that seek to leverage arts, creative expression and aesthetic experiences for the purpose of inspiring and driving higher levels of community and civic engagement.
+The arts play a significant role in the culture and history of New Mexico and contribute substantially to the state’s economic and civic livelihoods.
+The McCune Foundation supports efforts that seek to leverage arts, creative expression, and culturally relevant, transformative experiences for the purpose of inspiring and driving higher levels of community and civic engagement.

 The McCune Foundation Strategic Plan is available for download here: